ember-learn/ember-blog/source/2019-03-30-the-ember-times-issue-91.md

 ---

 ## [Singleton Record Data RFC](https://github.com/emberjs/rfcs/pull/461) 💾
-Want to learn more about how some of Ember Data's API's are developing?
+Want to learn more about how some of Ember Data's APIs are developing?
 Take a peek at the Singleton Record Data RFC recently opened by [@runspired](https://github.com/runspired).

 This RFC focuses on ensuring that Record Data can be implemented as a singleton, eliminates some redundant API's and simplifies method signatures.
 This plan for Record Data offers opportunities for performance optimizations ⚡️ and improved feature sets! ✨